IPNL-POLYU/UrbanNavDataset/README.md

 </p>

 **Important Notes**:
   - **About access to GNSS RINEX file**: The GNSS measurements is provided as GNSS [RINEX](https://en.wikipedia.org/wiki/RINEX) data.
-We will recently open-source a package, the [GraphGNSSLib](https://github.com/weisongwen/GraphGNSSLib), which provide easy access to the GNSS RINEX file and publish the data as customized ROS message.
-Meanwhile, we [GraphGNSSLib](https://github.com/weisongwen/GraphGNSSLib) also provide the capabilities of GNSS positioning and real-time kinematic (RTK) using factor graph optimization (FGO).
-If you wish to use the GraphGNSSLib, keep an eye on the update of this repo.
+We open-sourced a package, the [GraphGNSSLib](https://github.com/weisongwen/GraphGNSSLib), which provide easy access to the GNSS RINEX file and publish the data as customized ROS message.
+Meanwhile, [GraphGNSSLib](https://github.com/weisongwen/GraphGNSSLib) also provides the capabilities of GNSS positioning and real-time kinematic (RTK) using factor graph optimization (FGO).
   - **Dataset contribution**: Researches who wish to contribute their dataset as part of the UrbanNav dataset, please feel free to contact us via email <darren-f.huang@connect.polyu.hk>, <welson.wen@polyu.edu.hk>, and <lt.hsu@polyu.edu.hk>.
 We wish the UrbanNav can be a platform for navigation solution development, validation and sharing.
   - **Algorithm validation and contribution**: Researches are welcomed to share their navigation solution results, source code to the UrbanNav dataset after a code review process, e,g, code for GNSS/INS integration or LiDAR SLAM, etc.